 What we learn from this is that Uber, as a basic ride-sharing idea, was good – but what really kicked it over the top was the platform that underpins it, which was delivered in the guise of UberX.

 It’s not just the little guys

 One of the more common mistakes that people make when they talk or think about distruption in business, is that it’s a ‘David taking on Goliath’ scenario every time.

-Perhaps the best example of this happening was when Apple – a company that had made its fortune building computers and laptops – launched the iPhone in 2007, and fundamentally changed the way Apple did business, and the way the world used their mobile phones.
+Perhaps the best example of this happening was when Apple – a company that had made its fortune building computers and laptops – launched the iPhone in 2007, and fundamentally changed the way Apple did business and the way the world used their mobile phones.

-The iPhone very quickly went from being an add-on to Apple’s arsenal of goods, to lying at the very core of the company’s business model. iPhone sales helped to build Apple into one of the biggest companies on the planet – and Apple helped make that happen by integrating a lot of the functionality of the handset, and its computers.
+The iPhone very quickly went from being an add-on to Apple’s arsenal of goods, to lie at the very core of the company’s business model. iPhone sales helped to build Apple into one of the biggest companies on the planet – and Apple helped make that happen by integrating a lot of the functionality of the handset, and its computers.

 In short, much like Uber, it was Apple’s platform of integration that helped make it the outrageously huge success story that it is today.